Russians advance in Ukrainian cities as war deepens and diplomatic efforts fail

 On Saturday, Russia’s central bank said on its website that it had decided to put off reopening the country’s stock market on Monday, delaying it to at least March 18, according to Reuters.
 The market has been closed since the day after Russia began its invasion on Feb.
 24.

-Loveday Morris in Zaporizhzhia, Ukraine; Rick Noack in Paris; Karla Adam in London; Kim Bellware, Reis Thebault and Marisa Iati in Washington; and Mary Ilyushina contributed to this report.
+Loveday Morris in Zaporizhzhia, Ukraine; Rick Noack in Paris; Karla Adam in London; Reis Thebault, Rachel Pannett, Timothy Bella, Kim Bellware and Marisa Iati in Washington; and Mary Ilyushina contributed to this report.